-The Cooperative Research Centres (CRC) Programme supports industry-led collaborations between industry, researchers and the community.
+The Cooperative Research Centres (CRC) Program supports industry-led collaborations between industry, researchers and the community.
 It’s a proven model for linking researchers with industry to focus on research and development towards use and commercialisation.

 It aims to:

 - improve the competitiveness, productivity and sustainability of Australian industries, especially where Australia has a competitive strength and in line with government priorities

-- encourage and enable small and medium enterprise (SME) participation in collaborative research
+- encourage and facilitate small and medium enterprise (SME) participation in collaborative research.

-The Cooperative Research Centres Programme offers support to industry, research and the community through two elements:
+The overarching CRC Program offers support to industry, research and the community through two elements:

-- Cooperative Research Centre (CRC) grants - supporting medium to long term industry-led collaborations, up to 10 years.
+- Cooperative Research Centres (CRC) grants – to support medium to long term industry-led collaborative research, up to 10 years.

-- Cooperative Research Centres Projects (CRC-P) grants - supporting short term, industry-led collaborative research, up to 3 years.
+- Cooperative Research Centres Projects (CRC-P) grants – to support short term, industry-led collaborative research, up to 3 years.

 Cooperative Research Centres (CRC) grants

 CRC grants provide successful applicants with access to grant funds for up to 10 years for collaborations from industry, research and community sectors to solve industry problems and improve the competitiveness, productivity and sustainability of the Australian industries.

 A CRC must have at least one Australian industry organisation and one Australian research organisation.

-To find out more and to apply, see Cooperative Research Centre (CRCs) grants.
+To find out more and to apply, go to:

 Cooperative Research Centres Projects (CRC-P) grants

-Successful CRC-P grant applicants are provided grant funds for up to three years for collaborations from industry, research and community sectors to solve industry problems and improve the competitiveness, productivity and sustainability of the Australian industries.
+Successful CRC-P grant applicants are provided grant funds for up to three years for collaborations from industry, research and community sectors to develop important new technologies, products and services.

 CRC-Ps must have at least: